kaai1003/TPG_App/README.md

    ```

 7. **Access the Application**
-   - Open your browser and go to `http://localhost:5001` (or the port defined in your application) to access the app.
+   - Open your browser and go to `http://localhost:5001` to access the app.